 To figure out if the de novo change plays a role in autism, scientists must identify multiple people with autism with de novo changes in the same gene.
 As scientists identify more and more people with autism with de novo changes in the same gene, the evidence for that gene’s role in autism grows.

 SPARK’s genetic analysis focuses on over 70 autism genes with strong evidence that links them to the condition.
-To make it onto SPARK’s list, a gene needs to be linked to autism in multiple independent studies and in multiple unrelated people.
+To make it onto SPARK’s gene list, a gene needs to be linked to autism in multiple independent studies and in multiple unrelated people.
 SPARK’s list will grow as additional genes meet these conditions.
 A committee made up of medical geneticists reviews the list every year.

 Many of these genes haven’t yet been studied extensively.
 It’s unclear how they raise risk of autism or whether they are linked to specific autism symptoms.
 One of SPARK’s goals is to help expand what we know about them.
 By finding more people with these genetic differences, scientists can learn more about what specific genes do.
 This information might aid development of new treatments or help target different treatments to specific groups.